wufengyi/homeaccess-learning-doc/u-boot/README.md

         MSE500-Boot> setenv ipaddr 192.168.5.21
         MSE500-Boot> setenv serverip 192.168.5.200

-        192.168.5.21 is my board ip address.
-        192.168.5.200 is the ip address of my windows computer which holds a tftp server.

 2. Check connectivity using ping:

         MSE500-Boot> ping 192.168.5.200

-        The result is as below,connect ok!

         Using MAC Address B8:F8:28:33:12:30
         PHY address is 0x05
         IC+ IP175D found.